subzeroid/instagrapi/docs/usage-guide/realtime.md

 * `receive` is emitted for every decoded publish packet as `{"topic": topic, "payload": payload}`.
 * `message` is emitted for message-sync payloads.
+* `direct` is emitted for parsed Direct realtime payloads from message-sync or realtime-sub streams.
+* `typing`, `seen`, and `presence` are emitted for Direct realtime payloads that can be classified.
+* `send_response` is emitted for MQTT Direct command responses.
+* `iris_sub_response` is emitted for Iris subscription responses.
 * `realtime_sub` is emitted for realtime subscription payloads.